fsharp/fslang-design/RFCs/FS-1076-from-the-end-slicing.md

-# F# RFC FS-1076 - From the end slicing for collections
+# F# RFC FS-1076 - From the end slicing and indexing for collections

 This RFC covers the detailed proposal for this suggestion.